The Blog Social

 • Strategic board distribution based on content relevance

-• SEO-optimized pin titles and descriptions (by adding keywords to each page)
+• SEO-optimised pin titles and descriptions (by adding keywords to each page)

 What you still need to do: